 Has a debt collector contacted your employer about a debt you allegedly owe?
-It’s typically legal for debt collectors to contact your employer, but, in most cases, they can’t reveal any details about your debt or the nature of their call.
+It may feel like they are overstepping their bounds, but It’s typically legal for debt collectors to contact your employer.
+In most cases, though, they can’t reveal any details about your debt or the nature of their call.

 The Law on Collector Contact With Your Employer

 The Fair Debt Collection Practices Act allows debt collectors to contact certain third parties, including employers, only to get contact and location information about you.
 This means that debt collectors can contact your employer to confirm your employment.
 They might get your employer's contact information from your credit report, the original creditor, or from another third party.

-Even though debt collectors can contact your employer, there are limits on what they're allowed discuss.
-Debt collectors are also limited on the number of times they can contact any third-party.
+Even though debt collectors can contact your employer, there are limits on what they're allowed to discuss.
+Debt collectors are also limited on the number of times they can contact any third party.
 A debt collector can only contact your employer once unless the employer gives permission for them to make contact again or the collector believes the employer gave them false information.

-While the collector has the legal right to find out information about you, they also have a legal obligation not to give out information about why they're calling.
+Although the collector has the legal right to find out information about you, they also have a legal obligation not to give out information about why they're calling.
 Whenever a debt collector contacts any third party to get your contact information, including your employer, they’re not allowed to reveal that they’re a debt collector or that they’re collecting a debt.

 In many cases, debt collectors will only contact your employer if they can’t contact you.
 So if you’ve been dodging their calls and letters, there’s a greater chance that collectors will start looking for you elsewhere.
 Paying or settling the debt collection will cease all current and future debt collector communications.

 Debt Collectors Calling You at Work